 The hospital's rapid response team was summoned to the bedside of an 87-year-old man who had recently undergone a total hip replacement after sustaining a hip fracture from a mechanical fall.
 His vital signs were notable for no discernible blood pressure, a heart rate of 110, respiratory rate of 20, O2 saturation of 95% (2 liters via nasal cannula), and a temperature of 96°F. Telemetry review revealed sinus tachycardia.
 Postoperatively he had an agitated delirium, developed renal insufficiency, and became hypertensive.
 He had received 10 mg of intravenous (IV) hydralazine for a blood pressure of 180/100 mm Hg 30 minutes earlier.

 His palpable systolic blood pressure after placement in the Trendelenburg position was noted to be 70 mm Hg.
 Rapid infusion of normal saline was ordered.
 His usual antihypertensive medications were held, and he was transferred to the intensive care unit.

 Of note, a potent vasodilator like short-acting nifedipine, hydralazine use in acutely ill patients, especially the elderly, can be unpredictable.
 Renal insufficiency prolongs its half-life.
-Treatment of the underlying condition that caused this patient's hypertension (agitated delirium) is likely to be more effective and ...
+Treatment of the underlying condition that caused this patient's hypertension (agitated delirium) is likely to be more effective and safer than ...